Open Automated Demand Response: History

-How OpenADR Works
+Mechanism

 In the Open Automated Demand Response Communications Specification (Version 1.0), LBNL describes OpenADR as:

 “a communications data model designed to facilitate sending and receiving DR signals from a utility or independent system operator to electric customers.
 The intention of the data model is to interact with building and industrial control systems that are pre‐programmed to take action based on a DR signal, enabling a demand response event to be fully automated, with no manual intervention.
 The OpenADR specification is a highly flexible infrastructure design to facilitate common information exchange between a utility or Independent System Operator (ISO) and their end‐use participants.
 The concept of an open specification is intended to allow anyone to implement the signaling systems, providing the automation server or the automation clients.”

 The specification also describes the scope of the OpenADR standard:

 “The Open Automated Demand Response Communications Specification defines the interface to the functions and features of a Demand Response Automation Server (DRAS) that is used to facilitate the automation of customer response to various Demand Response programs and dynamic pricing through a communicating client.
 This specification, referred to as OpenADR, also addresses how third parties such as utilities, ISOs, energy and facility managers, aggregators, and hardware and software manufacturers will interface to and utilize the functions of the DRAS in order to automate various aspects of demand response (DR) programs and dynamic pricing.”

 During a Demand Response event, the utility or ISO/RTO provides information to the DRAS about what has changed and on what schedule, such as start and stop times.
 A typical change would specify one or more of the following: